UzL-PrivSec/dp-kmeans-max-cover/README.md

 pip install -r requirements.txt
 ```
 ## Usage
-DPM can be used as follows:
+EMMC can be used as follows:
 ```Python
 from emmc import EMMC